How to generate value with data monetization in telecom

 Data-centric services are further enhanced through Orange Business, a subsidiary that offers big data consulting and AI-based solutions to customers in finance, health care, logistics, and other industries.
 Orange Business pulls together large-scale data ingestion, predictive modeling, and machine learning solutions to help organizations operationalize improvements, forecast demand, and improve customer experience.
 Collectively, these initiatives position Orange as an all-in digital solutions provider, extending its reach much beyond a traditional telecom operator.

-Telecom operators hold one of the most precious assets of the digital age—real-time, high-frequency, deeply contextual data.
+Telecom operators manage one of the most valuable assets in the digital economy, which is real-time, high-frequency, and highly contextual data.
 But raw data alone is not the endgame.
 The real opportunity is in building the infrastructure, partnerships, and governance models that can convert that data into sustainable value, over and over again.
 Telco data monetization is not a one-off special project or a short-lived revenue initiative.
 It is a long-term strategic repositioning of telcos’ role in the digital economy.
 The winners will not simply collect the most data, but understand how to activate data responsibly, enrich data with analytics, and embed it into ecosystems where data does not merely inform the business—it is the business.